 "Yeah, well…even if we did agree to join this damn war, I don’t think any of those rounds fit anything we brought with us," Lone groused as he lifted his head and arched his back with a sigh, giving himself a moment from bending over the dissembled pistol.
-He looked over to the eldest soldier for a moment.
+He looked over to Sarge for a moment.
 "Look, I’m sure we’ll make it work somehow.
-We’ve been in some messes before.
-And I can’t even deny that both Hiko and I have been in a few battles here and there.
+We’ve gotten through some messes before.
+And I can’t even deny that both Hiko and I have been in a few legitimate war-zones, even.
 You’d be surprised how often a regular treasure hunt turns into a goddamn insurgence against some douchey warlord or overzealous general…though I guess it shouldn’t be a surprise.
 Valuable relic or some ancient, mythological device always tends to rile up the power-hungry and the crazy."
 He shrugged and started to piece the handgun together.
 "We’re usually fighting with a bunch of rebels, but…you know, whatever.
 If nothing else, I can mostly promise not to freak out if you guys drive right into the middle of a firefight."

 "Oh, we got rebels around here, too," Simmons replied with a frown.
 "At least stories about them.
 I’m pretty sure anytime there’s a confirmed Movement location, it’s only because the House troops killed the shit out of everyone there."